RR-Inyo/bldc6p/README.md

 https://www.youtube.com/embed/YRLl7kJJlfI

-Although written only in the Japanese language, my blog about this Raspberry Pi control of the BLDC motor is below.
+Although written only in the Japanese language, my blog post about this Raspberry Pi control of the BLDC motor below.

 https://negligible.hatenablog.com/entry/2021/03/26/035001